 Lab Events

-Join other citizen scientists to process insects for DNA sequencing!
-These events are a follow up to the collection events that occurred in the Fall.
-During these workshops, Missouri Botanical Garden and Webster University staff will introduce participants to the "hard science" portion of DNA Barcoding.
+Join other citizen scientists to process insects for DNA sequencing as a follow up to the collection events that occurred in the Fall.
+During lab events, Missouri Botanical Garden and Webster University staff will introduce participants to the "hard science" portion of DNA Barcoding.
 These events are for scientists aged 13+ of all levels and abilities.

 • Get hands-on experience with extracting and isolating insect DNA, using lab equipment like micropipettes, centrifuge, thermocyclers, and gels, and exploring DNA barcodes.